← All blood test guides

 Which blood tests check for brain fog?

-No single test checks for brain fog — the cause is identified across four marker clusters: iron and B-vitamins (CBC + ferritin + B12 + folate), thyroid function (TSH + free T3 + free T4), blood sugar regulation (fasting glucose + HbA1c + fasting insulin), and minerals plus inflammation (vitamin D + magnesium + homocysteine).
+No single test checks for brain fog — the cause is identified across four marker clusters: iron and B-vitamins (CBC + ferritin + B12 + folate), thyroid function (TSH + free T3 + free T4), blood sugar regulation (fasting glucose + HbA1c + fasting insulin), and minerals and inflammation markers (vitamin D + magnesium + homocysteine).
 A standard CBC and metabolic panel covers only a fraction of these.
 Ferritin, free T3, fasting insulin, vitamin D, magnesium, and homocysteine all require specific ordering.

 What blood test shows brain fog?